Track mileage automatically

 Records to keep as a Dasher in Canada

-Doordash in Canada doesn’t offer separate tax summary reports to their delivery drivers.
+DoorDash in Canada doesn’t offer separate tax summary reports to their delivery drivers.

 As a Dasher, you must track your business kilometres, weekly earnings (inclusive of GST/HST), tips, and other incentives earned in the fiscal year (generally from January 1 to December 31) to file your taxes correctly.
 For new Dashers, the fiscal year begins from the day you complete your first order until December 31.